 The more significant discrepancy there is between the value and the price, the more relevant or meaningful that product or service must be.
 The example I use in the book is Ace Hardware.
 With Walmart, Home Depot, Lowe's, and Menards for people in the Midwest, you look at that, and you think textbooks would say there's no way a store like Ace Hardware could survive.
 I have some connections.
 Ace Hardware, my buddy, owns five Ace Star stores where their family does.
 I have an affinity for Ace, but it's always dumbfounded me how well they thrive in that market.
 But it's because they're the value of going in and somebody tell you how to take the thingamajig and fix it with the do-hickey.

 All of a sudden separates them from everybody else.
 You walk into the big box, and maybe you'll find that person, but it's not guaranteed that you will find that person.
 And yes, YouTube helps.
 Things have changed, but at the same time, there's something about being able to ask that person, Okay, so if I'm going to do this, is this what I would use?

 And they go, no, I'm not handy at all.
 And I have to depend on those people.
-I can't tell you how many times I've gone there just because I want to know if I was doing this right, and I had no problem paying the extra buck or...
+I can't tell you how many times I've gone there just because I want to know if I was doing this right, and I had no problem paying the extra buck or two or...